sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

    :alt: aws
    :width: 80%

-5. Verify the JOb on AWS Glue
+5. Verify the Job on AWS Glue Cluster

 Now you may verify the Job run on Fire Insights from AWS Glue Job from AWS Portal too.